secatoriuris/bushido-wp/wp-content/plugins/ml-slider/readme.txt

 == Changelog ==

+= 3.18.7 - 2020/Oct/27 =

+* TWEAK: Clean up some of the Analytic specific items and reporting bugs.
+Note: no bugs related to improper handling.

+= 3.18.6 - 2020/Oct/26 =

+* FIX: Remove PHP 7.3 specific trailing commas

+= 3.18.5 - 2020/Oct/22 =

+* TWEAK: Moves the support related items to a separate page in prep to make it more robust.
+* TWEAK: Updates privacy policy and opt-in product analytics

+= 3.18.3/4 - 2020/Oct/15 =

+* TWEAK: Updates plugin name to better describe its use, but keep plugin page title simple

 = 3.18.2 - 2020/Oct/02 =

-* FIX: Scope slideshow cache to site (for multi-site support)
+* FIX: Scopes slideshow cache to site (for multi-site support)

 = 3.18.1 - 2020/Sept/21 =

-* FIX: Remove Nivo loading gif and add back specificity
+* FIX: Removes Nivo loading gif and add back specificity

 = 3.18.0 - 2020/Sept/05 =